viettelidc-provider/terraform-provider-vopencloud/docs/resources/images_image_v2.md

 ---
 subcategory: "Images / Glance"
 layout: "openstack"
-page_title: "ViettelIdc: vopencloud_images_image_v2"
+page_title: "VOpenCloud: vopencloud_images_image_v2"
 sidebar_current: "docs-openstack-resource-images-image-v2"
 description: |-
-  Manages a V2 Image resource within ViettelIdc Glance.
+  Manages a V2 Image resource within VOpenCloud Glance.
 ---

 # vopencloud\_images\_image\_v2

-Manages a V2 Image resource within ViettelIdc Glance.
+Manages a V2 Image resource within VOpenCloud Glance.

 ~> **Note:** All arguments including the source image URL password will be stored in the raw state as plain-text.
 [Read more about sensitive data in